tiesebarrell/camunda-cloud-docs/README.md

 ## Publishing

 All commits to the branch `gh-pages` are automatically published to GitHub Pages.
-Locall you can use the following command as well:
+Locally you can use the following command as well:

 ```bash
 cd website